 We finished selling our house on Friday, February 28, but the POD couldn’t be picked up until Saturday, so we negotiated with the buyer to let us stay overnight by paying a deposit and signing a contract at the closing table.
 The second snow storm in as many weeks was approaching the area and was expected to hit on Monday which meant the entire city started to lose their shit before a single flake hit the ground.
 We had to be on the road early the next day to stay in the crease between multiple storms moving across the country, so we crossed our fingers that the POD would actually be picked up during the scheduled window between 10am and 1pm.

-In keeping with the rest of the last few months, the drive wasn’t on time and when I called, I was told he wouldn’t be there until sometime between 1pm and 4pm.
+In keeping with the rest of the last few months, the driver wasn’t on time and when I called, I was told he wouldn’t be there until sometime between 1pm and 4pm.
 We didn’t have to be present, though, so if we had a friend who could be there for us, we could still get on the road.
 Fortunately, our longtime neighbor Abigail was home with her new baby and her husband had been called off of work at a government agency even though a single flake had yet to fall.
 They readily agreed to make sure all of our worldly possessions made it on back of the awkward specialized “PODzilla” truck that took a significant amount of clumsy maneuvering to function in the tight confines of Washington DC streets.

 Final detail taken care of, we locked our house on 8th Street Northeast for the final time and slipped the key through the mail-slot in the door as agreed.
 Our two large dogs and everything we would need to live for the next month was already packed into the back of the Prius, so Megan and I hugged it out with our friends and hit the road around noon, only an hour behind schedule.
 We wound our way toward Interstate-66 and headed west until we got to the Shenandoah Valley where we swung south for the North Carolina border.
 It was a trip we had done a couple times before, so it was déjà vu all over again.